gxneshx/Second_Project_v1.0/README.md

 Then visit:
 http://localhost

 📂 Usage
 Web UI

-    Open the browser and go to http://localhost
-    Drag and drop or select a file to upload
+    Open the browser and go to http://localhost (start page) Click the only blue button - it gets you to the main page for uploading images Drag and drop or select a file to upload
     Copy the generated image URL
-    Switch to the "Images" tab to see all uploaded files Click the trash icon to delete any file
+    Switch to the "Images" tab to see all uploaded files Click the trash icon to delete any file or copy the file name/url manually to use further

 📁 Project Structure